 What does this mean for Classic Journeys guests who are reserved on tours to Iceland or who want to travel this year?

-Edward: “It means that if you are reserved on one of our Culture + Walking, Family or Multisport departures after June 15, 2020, you are good to go.
+Edward: “It means that if you are reserved on one of our Culture + Walking, Family or Multisport departures in July 2020 or later, you are good to go.
 And if you have been looking at your summer, fall or winter plans and wondering when and where you can start to think about traveling again, Iceland is open for business.
 And—as it has done so often over the last several years—it is leading the way in safe and responsible travel.
-(The first Culture + Walking dates after June 15 include July 19, August 16 and September 13.
+(The first Culture + Walking dates include July 19, August 16 and September 13.
 Family departures include July 5 and August 2.
-Multisport departures after June 15, 2020 include August 9, September 13, October 25 and December 26.)”
+Multisport departures include August 9, September 13, October 25 and December 26.)”

 Thank you, Edward, Atli, Kommi and Mummi.
 You’ve answered all of our questions, but our guests may still have more.
 Can they email you with any questions they have?

 Edward: “Sure!
 Just send a question to firstname.lastname@example.org and I’d be happy to share what I’ve gathered."